-The aim of this article isn’t to persuade people to consider or pursue a career in finance; it’s to show that, although entry requirements for the industry are often stringent and working life is very demanding, employees are usually rewarded for this.
-This article runs through some of the benefits that come with working in finance.
+Although entry requirements in the finance sector are often stringent and working life is very demanding, employees are usually rewarded for this.
+This article runs through some of the benefits that come with careers in finance.

 From investment management to the actuarial profession, jobs in finance tend to include mandatory study towards industry-specific qualifications.
 On an investment or fund management three-year graduate programme at investment management firm Baillie Gifford, for example, you will work towards chartered financial analyst (CFA) level 1 and investment management certificate (IMC) qualifications in your first year and have the option to continue with CFA level 2 and 3 in your second and third year.